Al Brook’s Rules for scalping

 You want the market to be going in your direction.
 You’ll have a better chance of making money.

-Share this to help the channel
+Share this to help others find it

 Example: you sell below that bear bar or you buy above this bull bar, looking for a reversal up.
 You will lose too much money with limit orders scaling in and using wide stops, even though professional scalpers often do that.